From The Usual Suspects (1995) to Get Out (2017), here are 13 movies like Shutter Island.

-The second Fincher film in this list, Seven follows two detectives, a rookie and a veteran, and their hunt for a serial killer who uses the seven deadly sins as a recurring motif in his murders.
+The second David Fincher film in this list, Se7en, follows two detectives, a rookie and a veteran, and their hunt for a serial killer who uses the seven deadly sins as a recurring motif in his murders.
 Even though Freeman’s great as an older man who learns not to give up the fight, I love what Kevin Spacey did with his character.
 He’s cold, menacing, and leaves a lasting impression despite the fact that he appears for a very short duration of the film.
-The ending is absolutely devastating making Seven a worthy entrant in the deeply disturbing serial killer genre.

 4. The Sixth Sense (1999)

 This is the movie that put M. Night Shyamalan on the map, setting the rhythm for the multiple twist-heavy films that he would follow up with.
 It stars Bruce Willis as a child psychologist, Dr. Malcolm Crowe, whose patient, Cole Sear (Haley Joel Osment) believes he can talk to the dead.
 Dr. Malcom is estranged from his beloved wife, Anna (Olivia Williams).
 Despite the personal turmoil, Malcolm tries to help Cole until he truly understands the truth behind Cole’s experiences.

 The line “I see dead people” became a popular catchphrase after its release and was featured in AFI’s Top 100 movie quotes.
 The plot twist of Sixth Sense is one of my all-time favorites, second to only Unbreakable with its stunning revelation of Elijah’s secret identity.

 Widely regarded as one of the best films of Christopher Nolan, The Prestige demands multiple viewings to truly appreciate its genius.
 It narrates the story of Angier and Borden (Christian Bale), two rival magicians who engage in competitive one-upmanship.